(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 After the reporting, Lehman unwound the transactions.
 Repo 105 allowed Lehman to artificially reduce its liabilities by US$50 billion and shrank its leverage ratio from 13.9 to 12.1.

-The Great Recession fuelled by the collapse of Lehman cost 10s of millions of jobs globally.
+The Great Recession fuelled by the collapse of Lehman cost tens of millions of jobs globally.
 No criminal charges were laid.
 The New York Attorney General sued Ernst & Young LLP, the company’s external accounting firm, for enabling Lehman Brothers to deceive investors.
 Ernst & Young paid a $10 million settlement.